MIROC-DOC/model_description/md_en/c-intro.md

 |  | MAX | data length |
 |  | DIM | Size of the array region |

-For file names,
- The     first letter is unified to the first letter of the directory.
+As for the file names, the first letter is the first letter of the directory (although <span>`include`</span> is <span>`z`</span>).
-     (However, <span>`include`</span> is <span>`z`</span>.)
 Also, <span>`-admn`</span>(admin) indicates the main module in it.

 <! -- end list -->!

-The reason for the use of two characters here, not just `!
-I use two letters as well as `!
- Systems that use other end-of-line comment formats (e.g. HITAC VOS3) to ensure substitution for, and
-     The reason for this is that Sun's CPP will malfunction if you use only `! is because Sun's CPP will malfunction if there is only `!
+The reason for using two characters here, not just `!
+The reason for using two characters and not just `! ` to ensure substitution for systems with other end-of-line comment formats (e.g., HITAC VOS3), and because Sun's CPP will malfunction if there is only